 Because larvae require oxygen, blocking the skin opening may cause them to leave or at least come closer to the surface.
 When they are closer to the surface, it is easier to pull them out.
 To block the skin opening, some people apply petroleum jelly, nail polish, or even bacon or a paste of tobacco.
 Larvae that die before being removed are harder to get out and often cause an intense inflammatory reaction.
 Sometimes doctors inject an anesthetic into the skin, make a small incision, and pull the larva out with forceps.
 The drug ivermectin, given by mouth or applied to the skin, also may kill the larva or cause it to leave.

 Open wounds, typically in homeless people, alcoholics, and others in poor social circumstances, may become infested with fly larvae.
+The tissues that line the mouth, nose, or eyes (mucosa) may also become infested.
 The most common flies are green or black blowflies.
 Unlike the larvae (maggots) of common houseflies, most larvae that cause wound myiasis invade healthy as well as dead tissue.
 Doctors remove the larvae by flushing the wounds and pulling the larvae out.
 Doctors also cut away any dead tissue.

 The most common sources are flies that typically infest horses and cattle.
 People can become infested if they have contact with infested animals.
 Less often, the flies lay eggs directly on people.
 Larvae do not stay in one spot.
-They burrow under the skin, causing itchy lesions that may be mistaken for cutaneous larva migrans (see see Cutaneous Larva Migrans).
-The treatment is the same as for furuncular myiasis (see Parasitic Skin Infections:Furuncular myiasis).
+They burrow under the skin, causing itchy lesions that may be mistaken for cutaneous larva migrans.
+The treatment of migratory myiasis is the same as for furuncular myiasis.

 Generic NameSelect Brand Names